 - Review self-care secondary or vicarious trauma and its causes,effects, and warning signs

-In-addition to advancing the development of African American boys, the barbers and stylists at our partnering businesses act as community mentors for the children and youth, extending support and sustainable achievement beyond the initial program.
-Small Seeds acts as a facilitator in this process of community building that culturally, for African American communities, has been a staple in our Barbershops and Hair Salons.
+In-addition to advancing the development of the youth, the barbers and stylists at our partnering businesses act as community mentors for the children, extending support and sustainable achievement beyond the initial program.
+Small Seeds acts as a facilitator in this process of community building that culturally, has been a staple in many Barbershops and Hair Salons.

-Small Seeds provides social exposure activities that emphasize opportunities to support African American male children and youth in developing a sense of a competence, usefulness, belonging, and empowerment.
+Small Seeds provides social exposure activities that emphasize opportunities to support children in the foster care system in developing a sense of a competence, usefulness, belonging, and empowerment.

 These activities may include but are not limited to: